jabrena/cursor-rules-examples/README.md

 ## Getting started

 - 1. [x] Review requirements.

   - 1.1 [x] Create an `Epic` about the development

+**Note:** Attach the initial free format text/markdown document describing the problem to solve.

 ```bash
 Create an agile epic based the initial documentation received and use @2001-agile-create-an-epic